TrendingTechnology/baldr/README.md

     * `slide`: One fullscreen view displayed for an audience.
       * `steps`: A ordered list of display states
         * `step`: A display state of a slide
-  * `views`: are not arranged in the list of slides.
+  * `general`: Views in this section are not arranged in the order list of slides.
 They can be displayed during the presentation by keyboard shortcuts or menu entries.
   * `master`: Each `slide` and `view` is derived from a `master`
   * `media`: All kind of media files (audio, video, image) that are located in the same folder as the *.baldr presentation file.